tap349/tap349.github.io/_posts/2017-07-27-phoenix-ecto.md

 `cast/3` permits and casts parameters to types defined in schema.

-if you communicate with `Repo` directly by passing `User` struct instead of changeset all validations defined in changeset are bypassed of course - error will be raised only if underlying data store returns error.
+if you communicate with `Repo` directly by passing `User` struct instead of changeset all validations defined in changeset are bypassed of course - error will be raised only if underlying data store returns error. `User` struct is still converted to changeset in this case but using `Ecto.Changeset.change/2` function instead of custom schema changeset function.

 associations
 ------------